-The CDC report of 2015 finds 30.3 million Americans or 9.4% of the U.S. population have diabetes (DM), another 84.1 million have prediabetes, a condition which left untreated can lead to type 2 diabetes within 5 years.1 Prevalence in those 65 years and older remains high at 25.2%, or 12 million seniors (diagnosed & undiagnosed).2 Individuals with diabetes are twice as likely to have heart disease or a stroke.
-DM is the leading cause of kidney failure, blindness, non-traumatic lower limb amputations and remains the seventh leading cause of death in the U.S.1 Early detection and treatment of complications can prevent progression so monitoring with dilated eye exams, urine tests and foot exams is essential.
+A CDC report of 2015 finds that 30.3 million Americans, or 9.4% of the U.S. population, have diabetes mellitus (DM), and another 84.1 million have prediabetes, a condition which left untreated can lead to Type 2 diabetes within five years.
+Prevalence in those 65 years and older remains high at 25.2%, or 12 million seniors (diagnosed and undiagnosed).
+Individuals with diabetes are twice as likely to have heart disease or a stroke.
+DM is the leading cause of kidney failure, blindness, non-traumatic lower limb amputations and remains the seventh leading cause of death in the U.S. Early detection and treatment of complications can prevent progression, so monitoring with dilated eye exams, urine tests and foot exams is essential.
 Because the risk of cardiovascular disease is increased in diabetes and prediabetes, blood pressure and lipid management, along with smoking cessation, are especially important.

-Diabetic nephropathy can occur in up to 40% of diabetics, annual screening for micro-albuminuria and calculation of the Glomerular Filtration Rate (GFR) should be performed.2 Diabetic retinopathy is the leading cause of preventable blindness in people 25-74 years of age.
+Diabetic nephropathy can occur in up to 40% of diabetics, so an annual screening for micro-albuminuria and calculation of the glomerular filtration rate (GFR) should be performed.2 Diabetic retinopathy is the leading cause of preventable blindness in people 25-74 years of age.
 Up to 80% of all diabetics over time will eventually develop some evidence of retinopathy, most without vision loss.
-A dilated and comprehensive eye examination by an ophthalmologist or optometrists should be performed annually.2
+A dilated and comprehensive eye examination by an ophthalmologist or optometrist should be performed annually.2

-According to the American Diabetes Association (ADA), "diabetic adults have heart disease-related death rates of two to four times the rate of nondiabetics."
-If you have PAD, you have an increased risk for heart attack and stroke.
-An estimated 1 out of every 3 people with diabetes over the age of 50 have this condition.
+According to the American Diabetes Association (ADA), "diabetic adults have heart disease-related death rates of two to four times the rate of non-diabetics."
+If you have peripheral arterial disease (PAD), you have an increased risk for heart attack and stroke.
+An estimated one out of every three people with diabetes over the age of 50 have this condition.
 Screening for PAD is best achieved by obtaining a history of claudication and performing an ankle brachial index (ABI) on DM patients.2

-70-100% of diabetics may develop at least mild neuropathy over the course of their lifetime and, of these, 48% of T2DM present with neuropathy at time of DM diagnosis, but up to 50% are asymptomatic.
-DM can cause three types of nerve damage: mononeuropathy, peripheral, and autonomic neuropathy.
+70-100% of diabetics may develop at least mild neuropathy over the course of their lifetime and, of these, 48% of T2DM patients present with neuropathy at time of DM diagnosis, but up to 50% are asymptomatic.
+DM can cause three types of nerve damage: mononeuropathy, and peripheral and autonomic neuropathy.
 Annual screening for neuropathies should include a comprehensive foot exam, including testing for loss of protective sensation.2